adnane-ka/omnipay-paddle/README.md

 ## Flow

 1. Configure gateway
-2. Create a new price for the given product
+2. Create a draft transaction
-3. Display an overlay checkout form
+3. Display an overlay checkout form for the draft transaction
 4. Proccess Payment by gateway
 5. Redirect to proccess payment on website